Note: Come back after 2/20 for a huge update with video!

-Elara is a resort I like to call "The Most Seen Unknown" because if you've ever walked the strip, you've seen it before but quite possibly had no clue as to what it was exactly or how to access it.
+Elara is "The Most Seen Unknown" resort in town because you've seen it before but quite possibly had no clue as to what it was exactly or how to access it.

-Completed in December of 2009, it stands at 52 stories high and it's blue hued glass facade with a large red "fin" jettisoned out of the side surely attracts attention.
-The fact that it dons a large "Hilton Grand Vacations" sign at it's apex only adds to the confusion.
+Completed in December of 2009, it stands at 52 stories high and it's blue hued glass facade accented with the trademark large red "fin" jettisoning out of the side surely attracts attention.
+The fact that it dons a large "Hilton Grand Vacations" sign at its apex only adds to the confusion.
 Most people assume it is in fact a Hilton hotel, which is partially true, but it's hard to confirm as there are no direct entrances on the strip into the building.

 Originally built by the timeshare behemoth, Westgate Resorts, it was known as "PH Westgate Towers" (a nod to the history that it was originally to be a complex with multiple towers), in a partnership with Planet Hollywood Resorts and Casinos.
 Unfortunately it fell victim to the recession of the late 00's and was ultimately acquired by Hilton Grand Vacations (another timeshare operator).
 200 of the resorts 1,200 + rooms are actually timeshare units with the remaining being used as regular hotel suites.